openfheorg/openfhe-development/docs/assets/sphinx_rsts/intro/installation/cmake_in_openfhe.rst

 We have tested OpenFHE with ``GMP 6.1.2`` and ``6.2.1``, and ``NTL 10.5.0`` and ``11.4.4``.

 .. note:: A regular binary install (using tools like ``apt-get``) will not work Special compilation flags need to be passed.
-See `Instructions for installing GMP and NTL <https://openfhe-development.readthedocs.io/en/latest/assets/sphinx_rsts/intro/installation/gmp_ntl.html?highlight=gmp>`_
+See :ref:`Instructions for installing GMP and NTL <gmp_ntl_install>`